seasonw/BurstMiner/README.md

 burst-miner
 ===========

+Native burstcoin miner.

-native burstcoin miner, its fast, its multithreaded, low memory usage, multi-account and multi-plot you can specity plot directory or files inside mining.conf file
+Fast, multithreaded, low memory usage, multi-account and multi-plot.
+You can specity plot directories or files inside mining.conf file.

+Based on burst-miner by Uray Meiviar.

+Added functionalities by Luc Van Braekel:

+Solo mining:
+Add the following lines to the mining.conf file:
++ "mode" : "solo",
++ "passPhrase" : "<your passphrase>"

+This miner is only multi-account when pool mining.

-contact : uray meiviar [ uraymeiviar@gmail.com ]
+Contact : Luc Van Braekel [ luc@lvb.net ]

-please donate to support developments :

-+ [ Burst   ] `BURST-8E8K-WQ2F-ZDZ5-FQWHX`
++ [ Burst   ] `BURST-3XFG-2JSB-HCUX-7HXBC`
-+ [ Bitcoin ] `1UrayjqRjSJjuouhJnkczy5AuMqJGRK4b`
++ [ Bitcoin ] `19ZgsPHQFNRDcM8An7yg1Jaj87F1VwN7ci`

 ## compilation :
 tested on OSX and Linux using GCC 4.8.x